Stassi Schroeder Won’t Let Any Man Keep Her From Doing What Makes Her Happy After Patrick Meagher Split

-Stassi Schroeder and Patrick Meagher broke up in August of last year after four years of on and off dating and days later, the Vanderpump Rules star embarked on a Mexican getaway with her friends.
+Stassi Schroeder and Patrick Meagher broke up in August of last year after four years of on-and-off dating, and days later, the Vanderpump Rules star embarked on a Mexican getaway with her friends.

-As fans may have seen, Stassi Schroeder attempted to move on from her up and down romance with Patrick Meagher as she enjoyed spending time with Rachael O’Brien and Danni Baird, of Southern Charm, on a vacation she had planned to celebrate with Patrick Meagher in honor of their anniversary.
+As fans may have seen, Stassi Schroeder attempted to move on from her up-and-down romance with Patrick Meagher as she enjoyed spending time with Rachael O’Brien and Danni Baird, of Southern Charm, on a vacation she had planned to celebrate with Patrick Meagher in honor of their anniversary.

 During a new interview, Stassi Schroeder looked back on her decision to go to Mexico with her friends and explained that there was no way she was going to sit around her apartment and cry alone.

-“I am not going to let a man keep me from doing what is actually going to make me happy,” Stassi Schroeder explained to The Daily Dish on January 8.
+“I am not going to let a man keep me from doing what is actually going to make me happy,” Stassi Schroeder explained to the Daily Dish on January 8.
 “I wasn’t about to go sit in my apartment by myself and cry.
 I was going to sit in Mexico with my girlfriends and cry.”

-Stassi Schroeder and Patrick Meagher had been on and off for years leading up to their latest split and for a long time, Meagher refused to appear on Vanderpump Rules.
+Stassi Schroeder and Patrick Meagher had been on and off for years leading up to their latest split, and for a long time, Meagher refused to appear on Vanderpump Rules.
 However, in the summer of last year, after reconciling with his reality star girlfriend after spending several months apart, Meagher began to film.

 As fans have seen, Stassi Schroeder and Patrick Meagher appeared on Season 6 of Vanderpump Rules together but Meagher was only seen in a guest-starring role.